-The GL_DATETIME setting can affect results that the Informix ESQL/C DATETIME-format functions generate.
+The GL\DATETIME setting can affect results that the Informix ESQL/C DATETIME-format functions generate.

-The end-user format that GL_DATETIME specifies overrides date and time formats that the client locale defines.
-For more information, see "Precedence for DATETIME end-user formats" on page 6-10.
+The display format that GL\DATETIME specifies overrides date and time formats that the client locale defines.
+For more information, see "Precedence for DATETIME display formats" on page 6-10.